LIS

 3. Containers of premixed sangria and other mixed beverages must be labeled as to the type of mixed beverage and the quantities of the products used to produce the mixed beverage.

-H. The board may suspend the privilege of a mixed beverage licensee to purchase spirits from the board upon such licensee's failure to submit any records or other documents necessary to verify the licensee's compliance with applicable minimum food sale requirements within 30 days of the date such records or documents are due.
+H. The authority may suspend the privilege of a mixed beverage licensee to purchase spirits from the authority upon such licensee's failure to submit any records or other documents necessary to verify the licensee's compliance with applicable minimum food sale requirements within 30 days of the date such records or documents are due.

 Statutory Authority